-Overview Collection 389 consists of a scrapbook and a small collection of organizational records from the Charlotte, North Carolina, Junior DAR chapter.
+Overview Collection contains of a scrapbook and a small collection of organizational records from the Charlotte, North Carolina, Junior DAR chapter.

 Overview The collection contains items related to Frances Strouse's tenure at the Zonta Club, primarily from 1980-1981.
 It contains a photo album, member directory and a 1976 issue of Zontian, the official magazine of Zonta International.

 Dates: 1976, 1980-1981